walterbender/Syllabi/color.md

 (consolidation).

-Throughout the both phases of the course, students will be working on an educational-technology project of their own choosing.
-The project will incorporate a learning model or activity with stated objectives.
+Throughout the both phases of the course, students will be working on an project of their own choosing.
 The intent is to offer students the opportunity to pursue something personally meaningful.

 During the *liquid* phase, Weeks 1 through 6, there will be two weekly
 meetings: (1) a discussion and experiment; and (2) a recitation for